Categories

 One week the prime minister affirms his support for Israel’s counter-insurgency operations as it resumes bombing civilian targets in Gaza.
 The next week the deputy PM, Angela Rayner, joins public celebrations of Ramadan and promises stronger laws against Islamophobia.
 Come June, woke officialdom will be promoting Pride Month again and yet schools and businesses are busy downgrading Easter for fear of offending non-Christians.
 Meanwhile much parliamentary time is devoted to Kim Leadbeater’s Assisted Dying Bill, despite the opposition of all traditional religions.
 The sanctity of life is the one thing Christian, Muslim and Jewish clerics could agree on.
 Nobody dare mention that these policies conspire mainly to destabilise social cohesion and empower the surveillance state to suppress rational critique, inviting us only to express our emotions.

 In a complex world with competing demands, it’s almost impossible to keep everyone happy.
 One person’s concept of emancipation or self-expression may harm someone else’s privacy, dignity, safety and livelihood.
 As a victim of teenage bullying myself, I can empathise with confused adolescent boys identifying as girls because they fail to meet classic male stereotypes.
 I had a different kind of identity crisis, which thankfully did not lead me to believe I may have been born in the body, but I can understand how gullible troubled teenagers can succumb to the trans cult and blame their alienation on reactionary transphobes.
-But what about shy teenage girls who feels threatened by the presence of a biological male undressing next to them in the changing rooms?
+But what about shy teenage girls who feel threatened by the presence of a biological male undressing next to them in the changing rooms?

 In times of plenty with boundless opportunities for expansion, it may be easy to open your heart to the plight of refugees fleeing extreme poverty or tyranny and welcome them into your land.
 It’s not so easy when newcomers not only compete with the settled population over access to services, affordable housing and jobs, but transform the cultural landscape limiting everyone’s freedom.
 Numerous social attitudes surveys across Europe have found a distinct pattern, the more affluent you are, the more relaxed you are about the consequences of rapid demographic change.
 However, among the lower classes, settled communities tend to be more critical of mass migration and ethnic minorities more socially conservative on family issues.